London Borough of Ealing: Ethnic communities

 finding both cheap accommodation and work in the Acton area, which then had a high proportion of London's light engineering companies involved with government war contracts.
 This community has grown considerably including more shops with authentic Polish food since Poland joined the European Union and its migrant workers have been able to come to the UK freely; in 2011 the borough had the UK's highest proportion of Polish speakers at 6% of the population.
 This has also led to an increase in Polish social centres in the borough.
 The population is highly concentrated in Acton, Greenford and Perivale.

 Southall in the west of the borough is home to one of the largest South Asian communities in the UK, the majority of whom are Sikhs.
 The community first developed in the 1950s.
 The Asian population makes up 80% of Southall Broadway ward as of 2011, a contrast compared to the 8% of Southfield ward in the borough's east.

 The most noticeable Afro-Caribbean populations in the borough are in the areas of Northolt and Acton.
 Of the residents in the Northolt West End ward (as of 2011), 19.4% of them were of Afro-Caribbean heritage, with a relatively large proportion of these being Somali.
 16.1% of the South Acton ward was black, whilst 15.9% of the East Acton ward was black.
 The Caribbean population of Ealing Borough is also mostly concentrated in these two wards of Acton.

 In a speech to mark the 70th anniversary of the Indian Journalists' Association and of Indian independence on 15 August 1947 North Ealing MP Stephen Pound said: "There is North Ealing, South Ealing and Darjeeling" referring to the relatively large Asian population.

 There are also churches and centres for London's Hungarian and Assyrian communities in South Ealing.

+This list includes top-15 sources of immigration to Borough of Ealing for 2021 census: